web3labs/chainlens-free/examples/Quorum_Example.md

 ![img](../images/Blocks.png)

-Epirus has successfully connected to the Quorum Blockchain.
+Epirus has successfully connected to a Quorum node and is ingesting data.

 To close Epirus or Quorum you can execute the following line in your terminal:

 `docker-compose down`

-Make sure you are in the same directory as the compose file.

 #### Help & Additional Information